-Non-Verified Codes aren't checked by the system for validity; the user can enter anything from 1-10 digits long.
+Non-Verified Codes aren't checked by the system for validity.
+Depending on the setting, the user can enter anything from 1-4 digits or 1-10 digits.
 Individual phones can be programmed to accept forced Account Codes (the user must enter a code for every call) or voluntary Account Codes (the user can enter a code, but doesn't have to, for each call).